A diaphragm pump is composed of two basic parts: the transmission and the pumping unit. The diaphragm pump

 Pumping chamber (or displacement cavity)

 The pumping chamber is where the diaphragm stroke generates alternative volume contractions and expansions.
-In practice it is the space between the head’s hollow and the upper face of the diaphragm.
+In practice, it is the space between the head’s hollow and the upper face of the diaphragm.
 The internal shape of the head has a fundamental effect on pump performance.
 For this reason, its internal design has a “dome” concave shape, that allows the pump to reach the highest levels of pressure, vacuum, priming as well as improving overall efficiency.
-As this part is subject to heavy pressures and wearing process, the heads are normally designed in heavy-duty materials like brass, anodized aluminum, plastic coated aluminum or techno polymers.
+As this part is subject to heavy pressures and wearing process, the heads are normally designed in heavy-duty materials like brass, anodized aluminum, plastic-coated aluminum or techno polymers.

 Other components of the diaphragm pumps

 Manifolds are pipes that gather the multiple pumping units, so that the pump has a single suction line and a single delivery line, in order to simplify its installation.
 The delivery manifold gathers the fluid from several pumping chambers and conveys it to a single suction line.
-Its internal pressure can be very high and cause significant damages.
+Its internal pressure can be very high and cause significant damage.
 For this reason, it must be equipped with a safety valve.

 The suction manifold gathers the fluid from the suction line and distributes the same to several pumping chambers.
 It has no special strength requirements, as the internal pressure is negative.

 Manifolds can be internal or external.
 Internal manifolds have a more compact design together with a competitive price (fewer components).
-External manifolds ensure higher resistance together with a lower risk of damages should the pump break.
+External manifolds ensure higher resistance together with a lower risk of damage should the pump break.